-Sen. McConnell Blocks Resolution To Publicly Release Mueller Report
+Senator McConnell Blocks Resolution To Publicly Release Mueller Report

 On Monday afternoon, Senate Majority Leader Mitch McConnell (R-Ky.) blocked a resolution calling for the public release special counsel Robert Mueller’s report on his 22-month investigation.
-Senate Minority Leader Chuck Schumer of New York asked for a unanimous consent on the resolution, a version of which passed the House of Representatives earlier, 420-0, but that didn’t sway Sen. McConnell according to a report in The Hill.
+Senate Minority Leader Chuck Schumer of New York asked for unanimous consent on the resolution, a version of which passed the House of Representatives earlier, 420-0, but that didn’t sway Sen. McConnell according to a report in The Hill.

-The Majority Leader objected to the resolution, contending that Attorney General William Barr is currently going through the entire report with Mueller in order to determine what can be released publicly, and what information should remain secret.
+The Majority Leader objected to the resolution, contending that Attorney General William Barr is currently going through the entire report with Mueller in order to determine what can be released publicly and what information should remain secret.

 “The special counsel and the Justice Department ought to be allowed to finish their work in a professional manner,” McConnell said.